 gemini extensions new ./my-new-ext mcp-server

-The available templates for extensions new are custom-commands, exclude-tools, hooks, mcp-server, policies, skills, and themes-example.
-Pick the one closest to what you need and edit from there.
+Available templates for extensions new: custom-commands, exclude-tools, hooks, mcp-server, policies, skills, themes-example.

 If you already wrote hooks for Claude Code, the migrate command rewrites them into Gemini’s format: